ipfs/community/js-project-guidelines.md

 Out goals for each JavaScript project are:

-- Should be browser compatible, possible exceptions here are
+- Should be browser compatible, possible exceptions are,
-  - access to the file system
+  - access to the file system,
-  - native bindings.
+  - native bindings or
+  - network transports that are not available in the browser.
 - Must not break CommonJS `require`.
 This means that if someone requires a JavaScript module from the IPFS ecosystem, they should be able to require it and use browserify, webpack and other bundlers directly, without having to worry